Price Transparency – Residential Conveyancing

 Associates & Supervisors – Kristy Giles, Peter Yanoutsos and Roseanna McNally.

-Other Lawyers – Megan Green, Jonathan Day, Rebecca Browne and Julie Arnold.
+Other Lawyers – Amy Hart, Megan Green, Jonathan Day, Rebecca Browne and Julie Arnold.

 Support staff – Christine George, Sally Bell, Adele Rogers, Amy Elliott, Daniel Maskell, Hannah Gomm, Emma Pascoe, Laura Williams, Emily Brown, Jane Tytheridge, Beth Gagg, Anna Van Zyl, Luisa Macchia, Jade Randall and Ellie Jones.